Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

 Democrats piled on in frustration.

-Rep. Maxine Waters, D-Calif., the chair of the Financial Services Committee, said Saturday on CNN: “We thought that the White House was in charge.”
+Representative Maxine Waters of California, the chair of the Financial Services Committee, said Saturday on CNN: “We thought that the White House was in charge.”

-“We are only hours away from a fully preventable housing crisis,” said Sen. Elizabeth Warren, D-Mass., during a floor speech in a rare Saturday session as senators labored over an infrastructure package.
+“We are only hours away from a fully preventable housing crisis,” said Massachusetts Senator Elizabeth Warren during a floor speech in a rare Saturday session as senators labored over an infrastructure package.

 “We have the tools, and we have the funding," Warren said.
 "What we need is the time.”